-- Send food items for classroom celebrations only when requested by school staff - Follow the District Nutritional Guidelines when providing meals/snacks (unhealthy treats will not be distributed) - Help plan and support fundraising events that do not involve food
+- Send food items for classroom celebrations only when requested by school staff - Follow the District Nutritional Guidelines when providing meals/snacks (unhealthy treats will not be distributed) - · Help plan and support fundraising events that do not involve food https://crschools.us/students-and-families/school-meals/wellness/.

-For more information, visit www.cr.k12.ia.us/our-district/wellness/ or search "Wellness on crschools.us..
 The District Wellness Policy can be found in the District Notifications section of the handbook.